SpenceKonde/megaTinyCore/README.md

 In versions prior to 1.1.7, reconfiguting the TCA0's prescaler adversely effected tone and servo functionality.
 This is no longer the case.

 ### NeoPixel (WS2812) support
 The usual NeoPixel (WS2812) libraries have problems on these parts.
 This core includes two libraries for this, both of which are tightly based on the Adafruit_NeoPixel library.
 See the [tinyNeoPixel documentation](megaavr/extras/tinyNeoPixel.md) and included examples for more information.
-As of 2.0.1, these libraries are split into three versions specific to the part to eliminate the use of an additional submenu option.

 ### Tone Support
 Support for tone() is provided on all parts using TCB0, unless TCB1 is present and TCB0 is set as millis source.
 This is like the standard tone() function; it does not support use of the hardware output compare to generate tones.
 See caveats below if using TCB0 or TCB1 for millis/micros settings.